 - 4.1 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
-We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2 We give special consideration to children who: - Have special educational needs or disabilities - Are young carers - May experience discrimination due to their race, ethnicity, disability, religion, gender reassignment, sex or sexual orientation - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Children who are in care, previously looked after or any children not growing up with their birth family (this covers private fostering and all kinship arrangements)
+We are committed to antidiscriminatory practice and recognise children's diverse circumstances.
+We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2 We give special consideration to children who: - Have special educational needs or disabilities or health conditions - Are young carers - May experience discrimination due to their race, ethnicity, disability, religion, gender identification, sex or sexual orientation. - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are missing from education - Children who are in care, previously looked after or any children not growing up with their birth family (this covers private fostering and all kinship arrangements) - Whose parent/carer has expressed an intention to remove them from school to be home educated